DifferentialDrivetrainSim

 pose – The pose.

-setState(state: Annotated[numpy.typing.ArrayLike, numpy.float64, '[7, 1]']) None
+set_state(state: Annotated[numpy.typing.ArrayLike, numpy.float64, '[7, 1]']) None

 Sets the system state.